simov/markdown-viewer/README.md

 > Your custom theme will be minified automatically on upload and it can be up to 8KB in size.

 > You can add `<link rel="stylesheet" type="text/css" href="file:///home/me/custom-theme.css">` to your markdown document to speed up development while working on your theme.
+Custom theme [example][custom-theme].

 ---